renesas-rz/rza1_gcc_azure_rtos_bsp/docs/RZA Microsoft Azure Getting Started Guide.md

 ## RZA1 Bootloader

 The Demos requre the RZA1 Serial flash bootloader.
-The BSP utils director already includes the Serial Flash bootloaders for the RZA1H Displayit Board and the RZA1LU Stream-it Board.
+The BSP utils director already includes the pre compiled Serial Flash bootloader binaries for the RZA1H Displayit Board and the RZA1LU Stream-it Board.
 To install these you will need to install [Segger JLink](https://www.segger.com/downloads/jlink) on you PC.
 The minimium supported verision is 6.00.

 In the BSP util folder run the batch script.
 The script will prompt you for which Renesas Evaluation board you have.
-After selecting the correct board the Segger Jlink will download the appropriate bootloader to the board.
+After selecting the correct board the Segger Jlink will download the appropriate bootloader binary file to the board.

 This install only needs to be done once.

-For Custom Boards please download the RZA1 Bootloader.
+For Custom Boards please download the RZA1 Bootloader from the [Renesas RZ Website](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/rz-arm-based-high-end-32-64-bit-mpus).
+Navigate to the correct RZ Processor (RZA1 L,LC, LU, M, H).
+The bootloader code is located in the software download.

 ## Renesas IDE e2Studio